-In the health setting, “prevention” mainly refers to lowering the risk of getting a disease rather than completely removing the risk.
-Since there’s no sure way to prevent breast cancer, we use the term “risk reduction” or “risk-lowering.”
+In the health setting, “prevention” mainly refers to lowering the risk of getting a disease (including cancer and other chronic diseases) rather than completely removing the risk.
+Since there’s no sure way to prevent breast cancer, we use terms such as “risk reduction” and “risk-lowering.”

 Cancer tends to be caused by a combination of factors.
-Some factors we may be able to control (such as exercise), some are out of our control (such as age) and some are still unknown.
+Some things we may be able to control (such as exercise).
+Others are out of our control (such as age) and some are still unknown.

 Since many factors drive cancer risk and we can control only some of them, we can't avoid some amount of risk.

-For breast cancer, most risk factors we have some control over have only a small effect on risk.
+Most risk factors for breast cancer that we have some control over have only a small effect on risk.

-This means there is no one behavior that will prevent breast cancer.
+This means there's no one behavior that will prevent breast cancer.
 But, it also means there's no one factor that will cause it.
 Even a woman with a BRCA1 or BRCA2 gene mutation doesn't have a 100 percent chance of getting breast cancer.

 Most people diagnosed with breast cancer are at average risk and we don’t know which factors came together to cause the cancer.